pretzelhammer/rust-blog/posts/learning-rust-in-2024.md

 Disclaimer: I wrote this.

 Traits are the main way to write polymorphic code in Rust, so they're used everywhere, especially the ones from the standard library.
-This article gives a guided tour of the most popular standard library traits, their methods, how to use them, and when to implement them for your own types.
+[Tour of Rust's Standard Library Traits](./tour-of-rusts-standard-library-traits.md) gives a guided tour of the most popular standard library traits, their methods, how to use them, and when to implement them for your own types.
 It's pretty thorough, and shares a ton of useful tips.
 And although the article is lengthy you don't have to read the entire thing to get value out of it, so don't let its size daunt you.